ttkb-oss/dedup/README.md

 may be changed and then overwritten by a clone with it's previous content.

-It may be reasonable for future versions to include additional checks and locks to ensure modifications are detected prior to clone replacement.
+It may be reasonable for future versions to include additional checks and locks to ensure modifications are detected prior to clone replacement (#5).

 # HISTORY